• Home

 Meeting Expenses

-Refreshment/venue expenses for regular committee meetings whether standing or operational are not covered by SDPA.
+Refreshment/venue expenses for regular committee meetings whether standing or operating are not covered by SDPA.

 Meeting Minutes

-Minutes must be taken at regular committee meetings and submitted to the SDPA Office (see below).
+Minutes should be taken at regular committee meetings and submitted to the SDPA Office (see below) and to the Board liaison for the committee.

 Voting at Meetings